klahrich/chiefhustler/content/diary/73-how-long-can-it-last.md

 summary: "Longer than we think."
 ---

-Daniel Negreanu revently won the Super High Roller Bowl for $3.3M.
+Daniel Negreanu [recently won](https://youtu.be/EXb4bB2YlIA?t=1583) the Super High Roller Bowl for $3.3M.
 If you don't know who Daniel is, he's a veteran poker player who's been at it for 3 decades!

-Here's the post-game interview:

-{{<youtube "EXb4bB2YlIA?t=1611">}}

-What's interesting to me is that the last two years were trully awful for Daniel, in terms of poker wins.
+What's interesting to me is that the last two years were truly awful for Daniel, in terms of poker wins.
 I followed him [here](https://www.youtube.com/c/dnegspoker/videos) during the WSOP where nothing was going his way, but his passion for the game never flinched.
 It was inspiring.

 And now after two years of misery, he's been vindicated.
 His perseverance has been rewarded.